MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 When you prepare the Active Directory for Azure Stack HCI and create a dedicated organizational unit (OU), by default, the existing group policies and Group Policy Object (GPO) inheritance are blocked.
 Blocking these policies ensures that there is no conflict of security settings.

-The Azure Stack HCI Supplemental Package deployment then establishes and maintains a new built-in configuration management stack in the operating system, a security baseline, and secured-core settings for your cluster.
+The Azure Stack HCI Supplemental Package deployment then establishes and maintains:

+- A new built-in configuration management stack in the operating system.
+- A security baseline.
+- Secured-core settings for your cluster.

 You can monitor and perform drift protection of this default enabled security baseline and secured-core settings during both deployment and runtime.
 You can also disable the drift protection during the deployment when you configure the security settings.